nyu-mll/crowdsourcing-protocol-comparison/README.md

 - `interface` contains the codebase used in our data collection.
   + You can view what the task interface looks like at `interface/screenshots`.
   + Refer to `interface/README.md` for running the application.
+- `mturk_interface_screenshots` contains images showing the user interfaces for the tutorial, writing, and validation tasks used for all four protocols.

 ## Citation